DKISTDC/level2/docs/Invertibility.md

 | ~~Slit Horizon Azimuth~~ |         |        |               |

 - Off-disk is when they block the sun's light and measure just to the side of it, to isolate atmosphere
 - `boundingBox` is in coordinates from the sun's center.
-Can calculate on/off by knowing how many arcseconds the sun's radius is
+- radius of the sun changes depending on the time of year

 SPECTRAL